Fair Use, Copyright, Patent, and Publishing Options

 ProQuest’s ProQuest Dissertations and Theses (PQDT) database indexes almost all dissertations published in the U.S. and provides subscription access online to the full text of more recent dissertations.
 ProQuest also sells print copies of dissertations, paying royalties to authors, when they exceed a minimum threshold.
 Authors retain copyright in the works they submit to ProQuest.

 eCommons is a service of the Cornell University Library that provides long-term, online access to Cornell-related content of enduring value.
-Electronic theses and dissertations deposited in eCommons, unless subject to embargo, are freely accessible to anyone with an Internet connection.
+Electronic theses and dissertations deposited in eCommons, unless subject to embargo, are freely accessible to anyone with an internet connection.
 When submitting to eCommons, you retain copyright in your work.
-PhD dissertations submitted to ProQuest are automatically submitted to eCommons, subject to the same embargo you select for ProQuest.
+Ph.D. dissertations and master’s theses submitted to ProQuest are automatically submitted to eCommons, subject to the same embargo you select for ProQuest.

 Cornell University Policy 1.5 governs inventions and related property rights.
 Inventions made by faculty, staff, and students must be disclosed to the Center for Technology Licensing at Cornell University (CTL).
 Theses and dissertations describing patentable research should be withheld from publication, in order to avoid premature public disclosure.